Kinto/kinto/docs/tutorials/first-steps.rst

     }

-The strategy to merge local changes is left to the client and might depend on the client specifications.
+The strategy to merge local changes is left to the application and might depend on the application's requirements.
 A *three-way merge* is possible when changes do not affect the same fields or if both objects are equal.
-Prompting the user to decide what version should be kept might also be an option.
+Prompting the user to decide what version should be kept, or to resolve the conflict manually, might also be an option.

 .. note::